Security officer makes police report on driver who allegedly drove over her foot at Balestier condo

 The incident happened on June 16 this year at Skysuites 17 condominium in Balestier.
 Police said on Friday (July 15) that a report has been lodged and that they are investigating.

-In a video interview with ST on Friday, Ms Kavitha said the car, a black Mercedes-Benz, did not have the condominium's car decal or transponder - which signals the gate to open automatically - and was tailgating the car in front of it.
+In an interview with ST on Friday, Ms Kavitha said the car, a black Mercedes-Benz, did not have the condominium's car decal or transponder - which signals the gate to open automatically - and was tailgating the car in front of it.

 Her duties include checking every vehicle that enters the condominium and patrolling the grounds to ensure there are no trespassers.